 - technical analysis;

 - competitive procurement of services;

 - regulatory approvals;

 - accounting and fiscal management;

-- contract maintenance:
+- contract maintenance;

-- communications;
+- communications:

 - program coordination; and

 - administrative support.

 The Town intends to utilize CPG as the professional, technical, and legal consultants to operate the Program.
 CPG is a licensed broker of electricity in Massachusetts (EB-107).
 CPG has experience designing, implementing and administering opt-out municipal aggregation programs.
-These programs include those currently in place in Ashland, Lancaster, Lanesborough, Lunenburg and Marlborough...
+These programs include those currently in place in Ashland, Lancaster, Lanesborough, Lunenburg and Marlborough.

-CPG will be responsible for monitoring all aspects of the Program and any resulting contractual agreements, including but not limited to: monitoring and reporting on compliance with all contract terms and conditions, resolution of contract issues, implementation of the opt-out process for consumers, participation in negotiations with the Local Distributors preparation of reports, as directed, and routine updates and attendance at meetings with the Town Manager and Board of Selectmen.
+CPG will be responsible for monitoring all aspects of the Program and any resulting contractual agreements, including but not limited to: monitoring and reporting on compliance with all contract terms and conditions, resolution of contract issues, implementation of the opt-out process for consumers, participation in negotiations with National Grid ("Local Distributor"), preparation of reports, as directed, and routine updates and attendance at meetings with the Town Administrator and the Board of Selectmen.